rmsk2/Hello_Foenix256_Jr/testprogs.md

 In `txtio.asm` you will find routines which allow full control over the cursor as well as printing text on the screen relative to the cursor positon and a robust string entry function.
 The program `test_txtio.asm` demonstrates these routines.
 It can be built using
 `make txtio`.
 The target address of the resulting binary `txtio.bin` is as usual $4000.

+## Mouse test

+The file `mouse.asm` contains a program which visualizes the mouse messages the kernel sends when a mouse attached to the PS/2 port of the F256 K is moved or its buttons are clicked.
+It can be built by `make mouse` and its target address is also $4000 from where it can be `call`ed in Basic.
+As the F256 Jr. uses the PS2/2 port for the keyboard, this program will only run on the F256 K. I have tried to use a USB mouse together with several USB to PS/2 adapters but none of the adapters has worked.
+Using a real PS/2 mouse worked.